nilqed/sbcl/README.md

 2. Inside, execute `sh make.sh` (recommended: read INSTALL)
 3. Check if build was successful by `sh run-sbcl.sh`
 4. Copy the `plugin` directory to your TeXmacs/plugin folder and rename it to `sbcl`:
-   Before, adjust the path `to run-sbcl.sh` by editing the file `./progs/init-sbcl.scm`
+   Before, adjust the path to `run-sbcl.sh` by editing the file `./plugin/progs/init-sbcl.scm`
    `$ cp -r ./plugin $HOME/.Texmacs/plugins/sbcl`
 5. Test it :lemon:.